MCSCSM-Capping/AFSEC-Archtop/README.md

 # AFSEC-Archtop
-Repo for the cyber security dashboard project started in 2024 for capping with Archtop and Devin Overington
+Repo for the Cyber security dashboard project started in 2024 for capping with Archtop and Devin Overington

 ## Intended for use on Ubuntu
 # Instructions